|

 February 26, 1846 - January 10, 1917

 American soldier, bison hunter and showman, William Frederick Cody was one of the most colourful figures of the American Old West.
-His Wild West show so popular that by 1883 it appeared at the Chicago World's Fair and four years later was presented to Queen Victoria during her Golden Jubilee.
+His Wild West show was so popular that by 1883 it appeared at the Chicago World's Fair and four years later was presented to Queen Victoria during her Golden Jubilee.

 Represented in some 1,700 dime novels as a rough-hewn outdoorsman, Cody was an early defender of the rights of women and American natives.
 He also supported conservation, speaking out against hide-hunting and pushing for established hunting seasons.